M-Konvalinka/lyft-technical-sample/README.md

 https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

-2) Once the repo has been cloned, Cd into the newly created repository
+2) Once the repo has been cloned, cd into the newly created repository
     \lyft-technical-sample

 3) Utilize the following command to install the required packages: